 The Equation y = mx + c — Quick Reference

 This key facts covers The Equation y = mx + c — Quick Reference within Linear Graphs Problems for GCSE Mathematics.
 Revise Linear Graphs Problems in Graphs for GCSE Mathematics with 16 exam-style questions and 11 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 2 of 10 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position